Skip to content

 But first:

-Is Dark Green Paint in Style in 2024?
+Is Dark Green Paint in Style for 2026?

-Every major paint brand came out with a shade of green as their color of the year for 2022, including Sherwin Williams with Evergreen Fog, which is a fairly dark green.
+A few years ago, every major paint brand came out with a shade of green as their color of the year, including Sherwin Williams with Evergreen Fog, which is a fairly dark green.
+This year Behr and Valspar went green again, with Hidden Gem and Warm Eucalyptus.
+The color of the year usually predicts trends well into the future, so we should have a good 5 to 7 years at least, on this statement.

 (Plus it’s paint, which is the easiest and cheapest thing to change!)